awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 By default, when you delete a project, all resources listed under **Project resources** are deleted\.
 If you clear the check box, the project resources will be retained\.
 For more information, go [here](how-to-delete-project.md#adh-keep-resources)\.
 If your project uses resources outside of AWS, for example a GitHub repository or issues in Atlassian JIRA, those resources are not deleted, even if the check box is selected\.

+## Step 8: Ready Your Project for a Production Environment<a name="getting-started-production-ready"></a>

+After you have created your project, you are ready to create, test, and deploy code\.
+Review the following considerations for maintaining your project in a production environment:
++ You should regularly apply available patches and review security best practices for the dependencies used by your application\.
+For a list of guidelines, see [Security Best Practices for AWS CodeStar Resources](best-practices.md#best-practices-security)\.
++ You should regularly monitor the environment settings suggested by the programming language specific to your project\.

 ## Next Steps<a name="getting-started-next-steps"></a>

 We suggest continuing to learn about AWS CodeStar by using the following resources:
 + The [Tutorial: Creating and Managing a Serverless Project in AWS CodeStar](sam-tutorial.md) uses a project that creates and deploys a web service using logic in AWS Lambda and can be called by an API in Amazon API Gateway\.
 + [AWS CodeStar Project Templates](templates.md) describes other types of projects you can create\.
 + [Customize an AWS CodeStar Dashboard](how-to-customize.md) provides more information about customizing your projects' dashboards, integrating with JIRA, and more\.
 + [Working with AWS CodeStar Teams](working-with-teams.md) provides more information about enabling others to help you work on your projects\.